Characters of the Tekken series: Yoshimitsu

 In Tekken 8, Yoshimitsu now sports a demonic, ghostly-like voice, instead of a robotic one, in his new armor that has a fingerless glove which shows his organic human skin during the King of Iron Fist Tournament 8 (Tekken 8).
 Through Doctor Bosconovitch's co-operation with Lee Chaolan, Yoshimitsu and his clan becomes part of the rebellion against Kazuya's tyranny, and their new supplies are provided by Lee's company, Violet Systems, before Yoshimitsu set his journey to purify the namesake Yoshimitsu sword at the secret Manji Village.
 Additionally, it is revealed that the Manji gains an aid from the current Polish Prime Minister, Lidia Sobieska, for covert and intelligence operations, as well as rescuing her old friend Eddy Gordo from being killed in his failed assault attempt on G Corporation Millenium Tower.
-During the qualification tournament, Yoshimitsu and Eddy are tasked to rescue the surviving Tekken Force officers from being killed by a G Corporation unit led by Nina Williams, and later gain infos from the survivors about the Tekken Monks, where he and Eddy accompanies Lidia to visit the monks' base, revealing that they rescued Heihachi from his last fight against Kazuya in the previous tournament, and revive him while putting him into an amnesiac state, in hopes to rehabilitate him.
+During the qualification tournament, Yoshimitsu and Eddy are tasked to rescue the surviving Tekken Force officers from being killed by a G Corporation unit led by Nina Williams, and later gain info from the survivors about the Tekken Monks, where he and Eddy accompanies Lidia to visit the monks' base, revealing that they rescued Heihachi from his last fight against Kazuya in the previous tournament, and revive him while putting him into an amnesiac state, in hopes to rehabilitate him.
 However, as Heihachi's rehabilitation backfires at the end of the trial when the evil in him returns, Yoshimitsu, Eddy and Lidia are unable to stop Heihachi from murdering all Tekken Monks and escaping.